Is the Medicare Flex Card Legitimate?

 If you've been watching TV or scrolling social media, you may have noticed advertisements for Medicare flex cards.
 Many ads claim that a flex card can give you more than $2,800 to spend on whatever you like.

 Medicare flex cards aren't universally available, and some may not have high spending limits.
 Before you choose a plan with a flex card, it's important to understand exactly what's involved.

-So what is a flex card for seniors?
-A flex card for seniors is a debit card offered by certain private Medicare Advantage providers.
+So, what is a Medicare flex card?
+A flex card for seniors on Medicare is a debit card offered by certain private Medicare Advantage providers.
 They're designed to help you pay for medical expenses that aren't covered by your plan; that way, you don't need to pay out of pocket.

 Each insurer sets its own terms for the spending limit and permitted uses.
 Providers may allow you to use a flex card for expenses such as: